IBM/MAX-Object-Detector-Web-App/README.md

 1. User uses Web UI to send an image to Model API
 2. Model API returns object data and Web UI displays detected objects
-3. User uses Web UI to interact with detected objects
+3. User interacts with Web UI to view and filter detected objects

 ## Included Components